jahudka/dicc/docs/02-intro-to-dicc.md

 the dependencies required to create the services.
 It depends on static analysis of your code in order to achieve this.
-This approach has some benefits, as well as some drawbacks: on the one hand in allows your service code to remain almost entirely agnostic to the DI implementation (e.g. no `@decorators` in service code, no special types outside service definitions etc.), but on the other hand it imposes some requirements on how you write code.
+This approach has some benefits, as well as some drawbacks: on the one hand in allows your service code to remain almost entirely agnostic to the DI implementation (e.g. no `@Decorators` in service code, no special types outside service definitions etc.), but on the other hand it imposes some requirements on how you write code.
 These, however, shouldn't be far outside what you'd probably do anyway, so the cost of using DICC should